Harsh-Repository/capStoneProject/Readme.md

  The capstone project of KnowledgeHut-Upgrad FullStack WebDevelopment BootCamp.

  ## Features
- - user can create a new account
+ - User can create a new account
- - user can login/ logout
+ - User can login/ logout
- - user can view the projects by filtering based on their categories
+ - User can view the projects by filtering based on their categories
- - user can search for projects to find the contributions to respective projects
+ - User can search for projects to find the contributions to respective projects
- - user can create a project for raising funds
+ - User can create a project for raising funds
- - user can contribute funds to self/other's projects
+ - User can contribute funds to self/other's projects
  - REST APIs built for handling the user requests for creating projects & contributing to projects
- - versioning of backend APIs
+ - Versioning of backend APIs

  ## Technologies used
  - MongoDB for database